All components in ETLBox share some properties and methods. This chapter describes the details.

 The static class

-DataFlow allows to set default parameters valid for all components in the data flow.
+Settings allows to set default parameters valid for all components and tasks.
 The values set in this class will serve as the default value.
-Each value can be overwritten in a dataflow component seperately.
+Each value can be overwritten in a dataflow component or control flow task separately.

 MaxBufferSize: The default maximum size for all buffers in the dataflow.